What is The Great London Yarn Crawl?

 Tickets are priced at £20 per person and include your GLYC badge (to show you're part of the event, get discounts at some of the shops, and access to our after party with great door prizes), and a goody bag with your event pack details, special offers from sponsors, and various other yarny goodies!
 Please note that transport is not included in the price of your ticket and you must use your own Oyster card, contactless, travelcard, etc.

-Why did you choose to support Refuge?
+Why did you choose to support Refuge with a portion of the proceeds from the event?

 While Refuge began as a local London charity, it is now the UK's single largest provider of specialist domestic violence services.
 We liked the fact that it was local to London, yet far-reaching across the UK, and choosing a charity that supports women and children was important to us.
 We hope you'll agree!